Brigadier General C.J. Mahoney

 Deputy Commander, U.S. Marine Corps Forces, Pacific

-Major General Richard L. Simcock, II is the U.S. Pacific Command-designated executive agent senior representative for Balikatan 2014 and the deputy commander of U. S. Marine Corps Forces Pacific (MARFORPAC).
+Brigadier General Mahoney is the U.S. Pacific Command-designated executive agent senior representative for Balikatan 2015 and the deputy commander of U. S. Marine Corps Forces Pacific (MARFORPAC).

 Brigadier General Mahoney was born in South Weymouth, Massachusetts and graduated college with a BA in Economics from Holy Cross.
 In June 1987 he was commissioned a Second Lieutenant in the United States Marine Corps through NROTC.
 After completing The Basic School (TBS), he attended the Infantry Officer's Course (IOC), graduating in March 1988.